Skip to main content Navigation

 NAIJ supports Congresswoman Lofgren’s Real Courts, Rule of Law Act of 2026

-The National Association of Immigration Judges (NAIJ) is a voluntary organization of United States Immigration Judges.
+The National Association of Immigration Judges (NAIJ) is a voluntary organization of current and former United States Immigration Judges.

 Our mission is to promote independence and enhance the professionalism, dignity, and efficiency of the Immigration Courts, which are the trial-level tribunals where removal proceedings initiated by the Department of Homeland Security are conducted.